 With the help of our Sustainability Season and Mental Health Awareness Campaigns, this year we are proud to say that we have nearly doubled our recorded hours of volunteering and supported more of the causes we care about.
-Our teams in action
+OUR COMPANY OUR APPROACH ENVIRONMENT | SOCIAL BUSINESS Charity & volunteering Our teams in action

 Volunteering at the Broomfield Community Food Share, US In October, our Denver-based HR team volunteered at Community Food Share, a local foodbank and distribution centre in Broomfield, USA.
-They repackaged giant boxes of cereals into much smaller bags for distribution and also collected over 130lb for the food bank, via an office "pop up". -Wepackedover 5Å Å bags of cereal (ndess than (1 dours Well deverdook at cereals the same (2 again We had a great time working to gether as a cereal working the community in which we work 1/4 Leanne Rice, Sr. HR Business Partner, Americas Walking fundraiser to support children with HIV, Canada< We sponsored our colleagues from Rattlesnake Wind Project Team in Canada who walked at the Tribe Trek, to fundraise for kids living with HIV in India.
+They repackaged giant boxes of cereals into much smaller bags for distribution and also collected over 130lb for the food bank, via an office "pop up".
+"We packed over 700 bags of cereal in less than 3 hours!
+We'll never look at cereals the same again!
+We had a great time working together as a team, serving the community in which we work."
+Leanne Rice, Sr. HR Business Partner, Americas Walking fundraiser to support children with HIV, Canada We sponsored our colleagues from Rattlesnake Wind Project Team in Canada who walked at the Tribe Trek, to fundraise for kids living with HIV in India.

--Qurteam long (with other teams around the globe laised over ©04k to support Children (with HIV (n d n dia Maribe of tambs charity (will be able to send 35 kids from Rays Home tacharitable trust that homes children (with HIV; In Jaipur 4 India to school for a year 1/4 Lee Paidel,QA/QC Supervisor - Construction Management, Canada
+"Our team, along with other teams around the globe, raised over \$26k to support Children with HIV in India.
+Tribe of Lambs charity will be able to send 57 kids from Rays Home (a charitable trust that homes children with HIV) in Jaipur, India to school for a year."
+Lee Paidel, QA/QC Supervisor - Construction Management, Canada